billy-bertrand/My-First-Robot/README.md

 ![Robot self correction](./etc/self_correction.gif)

-# Takeaways
+# Takeaways ☺️

 I am proud of this experience because it is something I have never done before.
 Here are the few takeaways:

 - _It's okay to ask for help_.
-I understood that there are no shame in asking for help.
+I understood that there is no shame in asking for help, or not knowing something.
 The TAs were really helpful and ready to dedicate time for my team and other teams as well.
+I want to personally thank [Sam Timmins](https://github.com/sltimmins) here for his time, and input when I was stuck.

 - _I cannot do everything on your own_.
 This experience taught me the importance of relying on others.
 Trust that they will play their part as intended, so I can play mine as well.